 How much money will I save?

-Size 1: For those under 30 years old who have never delivered vaginally or by cesarean section.
+Size 1: For those under 30 who have never delivered vaginally or by cesarean section.

-Size 2: For those over 30 years old and/or for who have delivered vaginally or by c-section.
+Size 2: For those over 30 and those who have delivered vaginally or by c-section.

 Can you feel The DivaCup when it's inside?